What was life like during the Great War for a town with one of the highest volunteer enlistment rates in the UK?

 Local (Langholm)

-Numerous townsfolk participated in major battles at Gallipoli and on the Western Front, with many losing their lives or being seriously injured.
-The provost (mayor) endorsed the cancellation of the town’s main traditional event (its Common Riding) due to the war, embroiling himself in an argument about whether this was a sign of respect or capitulation.
+Numerous townsfolk joined the war effort on the front line and at home.
+The provost (mayor) endorsed the cancellation of the town’s main traditional event, embroiling himself in a major argument about whether this was a sign of respect or capitulation.

 Why Langholm?

-This Scottish border town provides an excellent lens because:
+This Scottish border town provides an excellent lens on wartime life:

-• A high proportion of its young men volunteered for military service and participated in key battles.
+- A high proportion of its young men volunteered for military service.

-• It was very engaged in national and international affairs through its war involvement, textile trade and diaspora.
+- It was very engaged in national and international affairs through its textile industry.